-Determining the correct ring size is perhaps the most terrifying part of shopping for jewelry online.
+Determining the correct ring size is perhaps the most terrifying part of shopping for jewellery online.
 But don't worry - I got you!

 Measuring your finger properly will save you unnecessary stress, tears and time lost.
 Use this guide to avoid these and enjoy your ring that fits.

 Temperature matters.
-Don't measure your ring in cold temperature when our rings tend to shrink.
+Don't measure your ring in cold temperatures when our rings tend to shrink.
 Consider the typical climate of where you live in.

 How to measure your finger?